DanisyEisyraf/Legal-Cases/Acts List/README.md

 ## **Akta Rahsia Rasmi 1972**
 This act emphasizes the security of law enforcers on seizing evidence, and suspected materials, and protecting received materials such as reports, and other relevant materials.
 This act is commonly used by law enforcers to attain materials, perform their duties, and protect evidence and materials seized or received by law enforcers.
-It can be used as an offensive charge against law enforcers when there are confidentiality breaches.
+It can be used as an charge accusation against law enforcers when there are confidentiality breaches.
 > Key takeaways:
 - Disrupting law enforcers performing their duties (Mengganggu pihak berkuasa menjalankan tugas)
 - Government secrecy